When was Microsoft Azure Launched?

 - Security.
-Microsoft are industry leaders when it comes to data protection.
+Microsoft is an industry leader when it comes to data protection.
 Azure’s single sign-on service helps keep passwords secure, which is handy if you’ve got a lot of sensitive data.

 - Compliance.
-This is another area where Microsoft have done the hard work for you.
-Azure has more compliance certificates than any other cloud provider, and gives you control of your data.
+This is another area where Microsoft has done the hard work for you.
+Azure has more compliance certificates than any other cloud provider and gives you control of your data.

 - Flexible costs.
 With Azure, you only pay for the services you want to use.
 If you need more, you can spend more.
 If you need less, you can spend less.
 You can get rid of under-used services without changing any infrastructure.